Gadget Bridge

 Open Google apps and try again if it solves the problem.

-Try updating application
+Try updating the app

 Updating the application fixes some features and adds features to the application.
-There might be some update pending on Google maps so it’s better to check and get it updated.
+There might be some update pending on Google Maps so it’s better to check and get it updated.

-Step 1 – One Google Playstore.
+Step 1 – One Google Play Store.

 Step 2 – Tap on the profile picture.